HomeArticlesConsumer Week: Meaning and Impact on E-commerce

 Objectives of Consumer Week

-2. Promotions and Discounts: The event is an opportunity for companies to offer special discounts and promotions, encouraging consumption and customer loyalty.
+2. Promotions and discounts: The event is an opportunity for companies to offer discounts and special promotions, encouraging consumption and customer loyalty.

 Representativeness for E-commerce